Yogi Ferrell: Cleveland Cavaliers (2021)

 On December 18, 2020, Ferrell signed a contract with the Utah Jazz, but was later waived on the next day.
 On January 11, 2021, he signed a 10-day contract with the Cleveland Cavaliers, but was waived three days later, after playing two games on successive nights.
 He scored 9 points against Memphis on 4–9 shooting and 10 points against Utah on 4–12 shooting.

 Salt Lake City Stars (2021)

 On January 26, 2021, Ferrell signed with the Salt Lake City Stars, appearing in 14 games.

 Los Angeles Clippers (2021)

 On April 19, 2021, Ferrell signed a 10-day contract with the Los Angeles Clippers and ten days later, he signed a multi-year contract.

 Panathinaikos (2021)

 On October 10, 2021, Ferrell signed with European powerhouse Panathinaikos of the Greek Basket League and the EuroLeague until the end of the 2021–22 season.

-Olimpija (2021–present)
+Cedevita Olimpija (2021–2023)

 On December 1, 2021, Ferrell signed with Slovenian club Cedevita Olimpija of the ABA League.

+Yogi Ferrell won the Slovenian Basketball League Finals MVP in 2023, scoring 35 points in game 3.

+Shanghai Sharks (2023)

+On August 17, 2023, Ferrell signed with the Shanghai Sharks of the Chinese Basketball Association.

+Budućnost VOLI (2023–present)

+On November 29, 2023, Ferrell signed a one-year deal with Budućnost VOLI of the Montenegrin Prva A Liga and the Adriatic League.